 - Faculty advisors will provide feedback and guidance to their teams throughout the semester.
 Faculty advisors are also responsible for communicating their teams' progress to the senior design coordinator throughout the semester and receiving feedback. - Faculty advisors and the senior design coordinator will provide detailed feedback after the project proposal presentation and after the interim progress presentation. - Teams will provide self-evaluations after the proposal, interim, and final presentations to the client.
-This input will be used in addition to the faculty advisor's opinions when assessing grade deductions and penalties.
+This input will be used in addition to the faculty advisor's opinions when determining grade adjustments and/or deductions.